 Cool on wire cookie racks.

-Using a flour sifter, sprinkle powdered sugar on top of cookie with the hole in it, and place it on the cookie with the jam.
+Using a flour sifter, sprinkle powdered sugar on the top cookies (the ones with the cut-outs).
+Then, place these on the cookies with the jam.

 Serve or store in a tightly covered container.

-If you store the cookies, store them before you spread the jam and assemble when ready to serve.
+If you store the cookies, do so before you spread the jam.
+Assemble when ready to serve.

 Serving Size: 36 cookies